Be sure to keep these 12 general rules in mind when making investigation entries into your lab/field notebook:

 2) All notebook pages should be dated at the top, outside corner.

-3) Every page should list the investigation number (for example, INV#3) at the top of the page near the binding.
+3) Every page should list the investigation number (for example, “INV#3”) at the top of the page near the binding.

-4) None of the writing included inside of the notebooks should be done in pencil or colored pencil.
+5) None of the writing included inside of the notebooks should be done in pencil or colored pencil.

 - Do not use tapes–most clear tapes do not perform well when exposed to liquids/solvents.
 In addition, they often turn yellow over time.

 - Rather, data recording mistakes should be crossed out with a single (or double) line and initialed so that the information is still legible.
 Never use liquid white out (Tipex).

 - Neatness and organization are critically important.
 Your writing needs to be legible and easily read by your teacher and classmates.

 9) Do not use your lab/field notebook for work that is not directly related to a scientific investigation.

-11) Do not remove any numbered pages from your lab/field notebook.
-Such action could compromise the binding, disrupt the page numbering system, and/or discard needed data.
+- Removing pages from your notebook action could compromise the binding, disrupt the page numbering system, and/or discard needed data.